 The list includes several types of object, mostly globular clusters, open clusters, planetary nebulae and galaxies.
 Most are telescopic objects, but several can be seen with the naked eye, especially from 'dark sky' sites.

-This is the first Messier Object I photographed, the Hercules Cluster - M13, a massive ball of stars, within our galaxy and bound together by gravity, just visible to the naked eye.
+the first Messier Object I photographed was the Hercules Cluster - M13, a massive ball of stars, within our galaxy and bound together by gravity, just visible to the naked eye.
+My favourite image so far is the Pinwheel Galaxy, M101, because although it is big it is faint and real challenge to image well.

 My ambition is to photograph and observe as many of the objects as I can - and each time I 'tick off' another object I will post its image up here.